Skip to main content

 3. Click Download to download the automation-bridge-X.X.rpm file.

-4. Copy the file to the bridge virtual machine.
+4. Copy the file to the bridge virtual machine (You can use SCP, see example below).

 5. To install the package run from ssh: